OpenMandrivaSoftware/os-image-builder/README.md

 `KERNEL_GCC=_yes_|_no_` Define whether or not to build the kernel with the gcc toolchain (default: use clang)

+`CREATE_DEFAULT_USER=_yes_|_no_` Define whether or not the default user (username omv with password omv) is created.
+Since you need a user, this is enabled by default (but it can make sense to turn it off if the user is created by other means, such as cloud-init)

 In addition to the `config` file, you can override the default behavior by creating scriptlets called `generate-initrd`, `generate-rootfs`, `generate-bootimg`, `setup-system-files`, `download_kernel_extras` and `postprocess`.